 - Tampons or Sanitary pads – If hiking in India, plan your sanitary needs in advance.
 You might not get tampons easily, and talking about sanitary pads is still a taboo in rural places.
 I recommend buying tampons from here and these sanitary pads I use personally.
 If you like a moon cup, I recommend this.

 - Contraception – Always carry whatever means of contraception you use.
 Especially for India, enough said, a taboo in rural India.

 - Extra Tees & Pyjamas – One extra pair will be handy if of bad weather or rains.

 Like listening to FM like me?
 Going to a remote location can literally cut you off from the FM.
-So, we better be ready for the extreme and I would like to add entertainment in my road trip essentials list.
+So, we better be ready for the extreme and I would like to add entertainment to my road trip essentials list.

 - Music Playlist

 - Audio Books, Kindle and/or Books.

 - Netflix – I always download a few movies, TV shows from Netflix for my road trip or even for any sort of travel.

 - Camera – Road trips are memorable.
-Carry a point and shoot, DSLR, mirror-less or simply an instant camera.
+Carry a point and shoot, DSLR, mirror-less cameras or simply an instant camera.

 - Selfie stick – I recommend this one.

 - GorillaPod – GorillaPods are extremely useful for getting those Insta-perfect pictures.
 I recommend this.
 If you would like to have something reliable, try this one of higher range from Joby especially for cameras.